“Oh, have you seen this latest movie?”

 On the inside, I was searching my memory for any trace of those names.

 A few more girls joined and rambled on about different celebrities.
 Half of the time, I didn’t know who these girls they were talking about, but I so desperately wanted to join the conversation and contribute something.

 It seemed as though I was the only one in the group who didn’t watch those movies or know anything about those celebrities.

 Then and there I wanted to do a quick internet search to catch up on all the different bands and latest movies.

 I wanted to fit in.

-So often, the teen girls around me discuss the latest Hollywood happenings and I do the awkward nod, not knowing who/what they are talking about.
+So often, the teen girls around me discuss the latest Hollywood happenings and I do the awkward nod, not knowing who or what they are talking about.
 This “left out” feeling causes a discontentedness inside of me.
-It makes me want to instantly drive to the movie theater to watch the newest movie on the block, whether or not it’s good or bad.
+It makes me want to instantly drive to the movie theater to watch the newest movie on the block, whether it’s good or bad.

 The struggle against worldly desires is a huge problem for me as a teen girl.